-The Bere Island Conservation Plan was launched twenty years ago to ensure the viability of Bere Island and is now being feted as the way forward not just for offshore islands, but other rural communities.
+The Bere Island Conservation Plan was launched twenty one years ago to ensure the viability of Bere Island and is now being feted as the way forward not just for offshore islands, but other rural communities.

 The Bere Island Conservation Plan was launched in 2003 by Bere Island Projects Group working in partnership with The Heritage Council and Cork County Council as a means to combat decreasing population numbers on the island and protect it’s archaeological, built and cultural heritage and natural landscape.
 The Conservation Plan now forms a blueprint for the future development of Bere Island.